renehorstmann/rhc/style.md

 ```

 ### <a name="S-naming-classes"></a>Classes
-As seen in the previos example above, I prefer PascalCase for classes.
+As seen in the previous example above, I prefer PascalCase for classes.
 The data section of the class gets the ClassName.
 The constructor is called class_name_new and the destructor class_name_kill.
-All methods also use this naming sheme, like class_name_length.
+All methods also use this naming scheme, like class_name_length.
 With this style and an ide with autocompletion, the user gets a similar feeling to an object orientated language.